 My husband has thick curly hair that is a bit too short to fit the ideal 1920s mold yet we make do with what we have and the result is pretty good.
 Here are some tips on products and styling we have learned:

 1. Before applying any kind of holding product, wet your hair down.
-Gently swipe, not rub, off excess water from forehead, over the crown to back of the head.
+Gently swipe, not rub, off excess water from forehead, over the crown and to back of the head.
 For thick hair let it dry 5 minutes so that it is damp not sopping wet.
 For thin hair don’t wait-apply product right away.

 2. Hair products- There are so many men’s and women’s hair products out there I am not even going to list them all.
 I like Pantine Pro-V “Ice Shine” shampoo and conditioner.
 It really does leave you hair shiny which means you will need less oil based product.

 As for holding products- you can use them but you don’t need to.
 Use an oil based serum such as Three Flowers Brilliantine Liquid.
 The look will be more authentic if you do but it’s a mess!
-Skip the expensive stuff and just use Coconut Oil to grease and shine.
+Skip the expensive stuff and just use Coconut or Jojoba Oil to grease and shine.
 Olive Oil works too but has more odor than coconut.
 If you need more hold, regular old Vaseline petroleum jelly works well without the smell of dripping oil.
 You can also use a gel or wax based shine pomade such as Axe Shine Pomade (this is what my husband uses.)
 Comb it into the shape your hair will look best in.
 For extra smooth flat hair use a soft brush instead of a comb for the last few swipes.
 Comb lines were not favorable in the 20’s.

 3. Finish – If you are going to oil your hair with anything I recommend you plan NOT to wear a hat.
 Save your nice hat and just wash with Ice Shine shampoo or dust your hair with a shine spray such as Garnier Fructis Style Brilliantine Shine.